hvvashistha/Data-Visualization/differenceGraph/Readme.md

 represents the area under the graph.

+**Task Choice**
+While working on the two charts on D3, I also noticed that variation in range of data available on each patient.
+This stuck me as weird.
+Since, the data we are using is not coherent at all, it might not give us any good correlations between any two attributes.
+Hence, I came up with difference graph trying to represent the diagnosis data range available with each patient.
+Patients number are sorted according to the date of encounter with first TBI.

 **Is Processing good for this chart?**
 No, Processing is not very good for charting purposes.
 Processing is far better to create more complex simulations, renders in both 2D and 3D space.
 Using it